verida/documentation/docs/concepts/data-sharing.md

 ## Sharing access to lots of private data (Data synchronization)

-**Scenario:** _A user has a lot of personal data stored in their Verida Vault that your application wants consent to securely read and write._
+**Scenario:** _A user has a lot of personal data stored in their Verida Wallet that your application wants consent to securely read and write._

 **Example:** _You may operate a medical practice that stores a patient's medical records and you wish to regularly read and write the patient’s medical data._